misimori/misimori.github.io/_pages/research.md

 ## Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions (Lattice-Boltzman-Immersed-Boundary simulations)
+Chemically active, catalytic objects in aqueous environments can autonomously perform a variety of vital functions.
+The simplest of such objects is a patch of catalysts that is immobilized on the surface of a fluid-filled microchannel.
+In the presence of the appropriate reactants, the stationary catalytic patch can act as a “chemical pump”, generating density gradients that drive fluid flows, which, in turn, transport chemicals and immersed particles.
+Catalyst-coated, flexible objects (e.g., posts or sheets) would constitute the next level of complexity because they introduce additional degrees of freedom.
+The chemically active objects could generate fluid flows that propel this object through the solution.
+Such reconfigurable, self-propelled objects would greatly expand the utility of fluidic devices, allowing them to perform self-sustained operations that were previously unattainable with stationary chemical pumps or active hard particles.

+Through modeling, we show that enzymatic reactions on flexible microposts in solution inherently generate reaction-convection processes, which provide untapped approaches for regulating the spatiotemporal behavior of soft matter in fluids.
+Each variation in the system’s features leads to the formation of a different finger-print.
+Hence, the system constitutes a sensor, allowing specific chemicals to be identified through the formation of specific patterns.

 **Using chemical reactions to generate patterns and design rules**